superseriousbusiness/gotosocial/docs/user_guide/search.md

 - `@username@domain`: search for a remote account with exact username and domain.
 Will only ever return 1 result at most.
 - `https://example.org/some/arbitrary/url`: search for an account or post with the given URL.
 If the account or post hasn't already federated to GotoSocial, it will try to retrieve it.
 Will only ever return 1 result at most.
 - `#hashtag_name`: search for a hashtag with the given hashtag name, or starting with the given hashtag name.
 Case insensitive.
 Can return multiple results.
 - `any arbitrary text`: search for posts containing the text, hashtags containing the text, and accounts with usernames, display names, or bios containing the text, exactly as written.
+Both posts you've written as well as posts replying to you will be searched.
+Account bios will only be searched for accounts that you follow.
 Can return multiple results.
-Bios will only be searched for accounts that you follow.

 ## Search operators